berke-celikel/berke-celikel.github.io/_posts/2025-05-04-puffins-vs-trade.md

 This was the first test of the legal machinery underpinning the TCA.
 And that machinery worked.
 There were no screaming headlines, no retaliatory tariffs, no threat to walk away from the deal.
 Just lawyers, scientists, hearings, and—eventually—a reasoned ruling that both sides accepted.
 No small feat, given the combative tone of much of the post-Brexit relationship.

 More subtly, the case drew a map for future environmental policy within trade frameworks.
 The tribunal affirmed that countries *can* enact conservation measures—even unilaterally—*if* they follow proper process: use good science, avoid discrimination, consult meaningfully, and weigh the economic impacts on others.
-In that sense, the decision supports environmental ambition—but demands legal discipline ([European Commission, 2024](https://ec.europa.eu/commission/presscorner/api/files/document/print/en/ip_24_2050/IP_24_2050_EN.pdf); [Permanent Court of Arbitration, 2025a](https://pca-cpa.org/en/cases/334/)).
+In that sense, the decision supports environmental ambition—but demands legal discipline (European Commission, 2024).

 ## Trade Deals Meet Climate Reality